Denon AVR-S760H Review (Awesome 7.2 Channel Receiver)

 The Klipsch R-52C delivers excellent sound quality through its horn-loaded tweeter, acoustic suspension, and dual woofers.
 As a passive center speaker that’s part of the Klipsch Reference series, it has a wide frequency response, high sensitivity, low impedance, and moderate power handling – making it awesome for home theater systems.

-Check Availability Of The Klipsch R-52C Center Speaker
+Check Klipsch R-52C Center Speaker Availability

 I’ve said this time and time again, but a quality center channel speaker can be the difference between a mediocre home theater experience and a great one.